DAM Quick 5001: The Godfather

 This is the epitome of old world reliability.
 Simplicity, no grey metal anywhere, and every part screams sheer strength. #1 is the drive gear, #2 is the pinion, #3 is the anti-reverse lever, #4 is the spring of the anti-reverse switch, and #5 is the oscillation lever with the snap ring retainer removed.
 This lever is made of solid brass and transfers the oscillation movement directly to the main shaft through stainless steel pins at both ends.
 No fuss, and nothing that would break or jam or wear out.

 Here it is.
-A stainless steel anti-reverse lever (red arrow) that worked directly on the pinion instead of the drive gear.
+A stainless steel anti-reverse lever (red arrow) that worked directly on the pinion, similarly eliminating any stress on the teeth of the gears.
 In the photo above it's switched off, leaving the reel free to spin both ways.

 The drive gear